SumedhaSinghRathor/Design-and-Analysis-of-Algorithms/LAB 1/Lab Day 1: Revision of Data Structures.md

 - Find out the most repeating element in the array
 &nbsp; _Input:_ Enter how many numbers you want to read from file: 15
 &nbsp; _Output:_ The content of the array: 10 40 35 47 68 22 40 10 98 10 50 35 68 40 10
-Total number of duplicate values = 4
+&nbsp; Total number of duplicate values = 4
-The most repeating element in the array = 10
+&nbsp; The most repeating element in the array = 10